-To complain about an individual Police Officer or police staff, please click here to see the Force guidelines.
+To complain about an individual Police Officer or police staff, please submit a complaint via the Cleveland Police website.

 Complaints Against the Police & Crime Commissioner for Cleveland

-As of 1 October 2016, the number of complaints received against the Police and Crime Commissioner for Cleveland is FOUR.
+As of October 29, 2019, the number of complaints received against the Police and Crime Commissioner for Cleveland is SIX.

 Please note that this is the number of complaints which the Cleveland OPCC have been notified by Cleveland Police & Crime Panel.

-Details of all complaints are held by the Cleveland Police & Crime Panel and the Independent Police Complaints Commission.
+Details of all complaints are held by Cleveland Police & Crime Panel and the Independent Office of Police Conduct.

 The complaints procedure has 4 stages.